"We fly in the face of accepted wisdom, but we know that

 Elizabeth realized that not only the kids at the top and the kids at the bottom, but even the kids in the middle, the vast majority, are not well served by the way we do education in this country.
 They may not be drowning or being held back, but they are floating along in a sea of mediocrity.
 Everyone benefits from smaller, mixed classrooms where the needs of children can be met on an individual rather than group basis.
 This miracle of a private school was a wonderful place for all children.
 That school is this school.

 After two years of observing and helping in a small way with this existing school, Elizabeth decided it was time to expand and offer these same benefits and opportunities to more children.
-The school was moved to a new, more central location in order to draw students from all over the valley who can benefit from what is offered.
+A non-profit was created, and the school was moved to a new, more central location in order to draw students from all over the valley who can benefit from what is offered.
 We fly in the face of accepted wisdom, but we know that we have something here that is powerful and necessary, and we offer it to you and your family in the hope that you will receive the same miracles.

 Come and see.